-- If you are shielding and do not wish to enter the surgery building we can still offer telemedicine video consultations by request, and can post out medication at the less than cost price of £3 for up to 2Kg package.
+- If you are shielding and/or do not wish to visit the surgery building we can still offer telemedicine video consultations by request, and can post out medication at £3 for up to 2Kg package.
 Additionally you can collect mediation from the surgery, we will happily bring it out to you in the carpark if it is pre-paid, simply telephone us on arrival.

 - We now accept cash and card.
 We request that you pay by card if you can.